antonioguerra/generator-serverless/README.md

 sls deploy
 ```

-You can now invoke your RESTful API, *your endpoint (<endpoint URL>) is outputted when deploy is done*.
+You can now invoke your RESTful API, your endpoint (<endpoint URL>) is outputted when deploy is done.

 ```bash
   curl -X OPTIONS <endpoint URL>